 Week 1 of Raising Chicks

-Keep an eye on your chicks to make sure they’re happy and have enough space.
+Keep an eye on your chicks to make sure they are happy and have enough space.
 Corners can be especially tricky for the chicks, with the chance of getting stuck, trampled, or suffocated.
-You may want to use some scrap pieces of cardboard to block the brooder’s corners, making a nice, round space for the birds.
+You may want to use some scrap pieces of cardboard to block the brooder corners, making a nice, round space for the birds.

 For the first week, make sure you maintain a temperature of at least 95 degrees in the breeder.
-Hang the heat lamp on one side of the breeder so the chicks can self regulate—they can stand directly under the lamp if they’re cold, or standoff to the side in the cooler area if they are too hot.
+Hang the heat lamp on one side of the breeder so the chicks can self regulate.
+They can stand directly under the lamp if they are cold, or stand off to the side in the cooler area if they are too hot.
 If you notice the chicks constantly crowding together under the lamp, they may be too cold.
 (They crowd to help warm each other up.)

-Make sure you’re giving the chicks feed that is formulated especially for chicks.
+Make sure you are giving the chicks feed that is formulated especially for chicks.
 A chick layer feed will have all the nutrition they need.
-Check regularly on their feed to make sure it hasn’t run out.
+Check regularly on their feed to make sure it has not run out.
 Chicks will not overeat, so you can fill their feeder without worry.

 Chicks are messy!
 They will get their food and droppings everywhere, including their feeder and waterer, so change out their bedding often to keep it clean and dry.

 One sign of stress in chicks is called pasty butt, for literal reasons.
-Their feces will get stuck in the down around their anus and “paste-up” their means of defecation.
-If they’re left plugged up, it can be fatal.
+Their feces will get stuck down around their anus and “paste-up” their means of defecation.
+If they are left plugged up, it can be fatal.

-At least daily, hold each chick upside down and check for blockage—you can clean a block with a wet washcloth, or go band-aid style and rip the dried paste off, taking the offending down with it.
+At least daily, hold each chick upside down and check for blockage.
+You can clean a blockage with a wet washcloth, or go band-aid style and rip the dried paste off, taking the offending down with it.
 A little apple cider vinegar in their water can help prevent the blockage.

 Weeks 2-5 Of Raising Chicks